 Equally interesting, and perhaps also more authentic, are the impromptu practice and jamming sessions among the musicians, where they perform this particularly passionate rhythmic music with the assistance of bottles of potent Málaga sweet wine and aguardiente (literally, fire water) passed from hand to hand.
 The traditional headgear and multi-coloured finery makes this a particularly festive event.

-This authentic competition, which celebrated its 50th edition in 2012.
-The organising association is sponsored by Malaga Town Hall for 120,000€ a year mainly for this event.
+This authentic competition, which celebrated its 57th edition in 2021.
+The organising association is sponsored by Malaga Town Hall for about 120,000€ a year mainly for this event.
 Refreshingly it lacks modern commercial influences such as adverts for soft drinks and beer everywhere.
-These days the event is very well organised, with the stage under a large marquee and plastic seating, catering and portaloos.
+These days the competition has improved infrastructure with a permanent stage in the auditorium in the park complimented by plastic chairs, catering and portaloos.
 In spite of being recognised as a 'Bien de Interés Cultural de España' in 2010 it makes no concession to tourists such as signage or explanations adding to the discovery flavour.
 The Verdiales festival should be on the top ten list of any curious traveller.

 December 28th is 'dia de los inocentes' in Spain equivalent to April Fools Day in UK.

-It was held in the grounds of La Venta de San Cayetano from 1988 to 2010 until the Venta (roadside cafe) closed due to the construction of the A7 motorway.
+The best known and most natural festival site was that used from 1988 to 2010.
+This was withing the grounds of La Venta de San Cayetano until the Venta (roadside cafe) closed due to the construction of the A-7 motorway.
 Many still lament the loss of this natural location.
-In 2010 and 2011 it was held in Recinto Ferial, Puerto de la Torre (district of Malaga) and it was hoped that it will move in a permanent location in the Parque de Andrés Jiménez in Puerto de la Torre, although the need for a weather proof venue complicates matters.
+In 2010 and 2011 it was held in Recinto Ferial of Malaga.

-In view of this in 2012 it was held in the spacious Parque Periurbano La Concepción (north of the Jardin Botanico-Historico de Malaga La Concepción ).
+In 2012 it was moved to the spacious Parque Periurbano La Concepción (north of the Jardin Botanico-Historico de Malaga La Concepción ).
 The format was different.
 Bands performed on three different stages located on three 'pergolas' in the park.
 There were three teams of judges for the three different music categories; Almogia, Montes and Comares.
-This location was heavily criticised by both bands and spectators leading to a long debate in the Malaga council chamber in Nov 2013 consequently since 2013 it has been held in a marque at Feria Ground, Puerto de la Torre, Malaga. (near Calle Pirita)
+This location was heavily criticised by both bands and spectators leading to a long debate in the Malaga Council Chamber in Nov 2013.

-In 2020 it was cancelled due to the Coronavirus pandemic and instead a 'Tribute to the Verdiales' was held at the Teatro Cervantes in Malaga city.
+In 2020 the festival was cancelled due to the Coronavirus pandemic and instead a 'Tribute to the Verdiales' was held at the Teatro Cervantes in Malaga city.